 - Count bites of meat stock, one number for each bite.

-- Try serving it different ways: by itself with a spoon, in a sippy cup or bottle, in soup with other vegetables and meat, in blended soup, in other GAPS diet recipes, or hidden in other soft foods that they enjoy.
+- Try serving it in different ways: by itself with a spoon, in a sippy cup or bottle, in soup with other vegetables and meat, in blended soup, like this blended carrot soup, in other GAPS diet recipes, or hidden in other soft foods that they enjoy.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

 GAPS intro gear for toddlers and babies

 You can try offering meat stock in a sippy cup or a bottle, if your child is very young and likes bottles.
 With glass sippy cups and bottles like the ones I mentioned, you can easily warm up meat stock right in the cup or bottle in a pan of warm water.
 Check out my meat stock recipe for the GAPS Diet here.

 The silicone squeeze pouches make it really easy for them to eat pureed vegetables and meat mixed with meat stock.
 I also gave my son yogurt in a silicone squeeze pouch.
 Check out my 24 hour raw milk yogurt recipe here.
 That makes a really handy snack.
 I love how those silicone squeeze pouches have an insert that eliminates messes.
 They’re perfect for on the go.